markoirisarri/AiyagariModelCUDA/README.md

     * VFI.cu: source file containing the definition of the function that performs Value Function Iteration.
     * random_gpu_generator.cu: source file containing the definiton of a function that calls curand_uniform() to generate random numbers to obtain the realizations of the idiosyncratic shocks.
     * panel_simulation.cu: source file containing the definition of the function that performs the panel simulation of the Aiyagari model.
 The simulation is sequential in the time dimension and parallel in the agents dimension.

+* Main_VFI.m, tauchen_method_1986.m and golden_section_search.m are the files to run the model counterpart in MATLAB

 ## Requirements:

 * CUDA-compatible GPU